Social Security Numbers

 - An individual not eligible for a Social Security number who is a dependent or spouse of an individual who is a resident for tax purposes (once an F-1 student has been in that non-immigrant status for more than five years, that student becomes a resident for tax purposes and can claim their spouse and/or children as dependents on their U.S. tax return).

 - An individual not eligible for a Social Security number but who has opened an account with a financial institution that generates income subject to either reporting or withholding

 To apply for an ITIN, obtain form W-7 from the IRS

 For individuals seeking an ITIN in order to file an income tax return, the W-7 must be filed along with the income tax return.

-Student athletes seeking an ITIN in order to meet reporting or withholding requirements of The University of Mississippi will be advised by the student advisor at The Office of International Programs.
+Student athletes seeking an ITIN in order to meet reporting or withholding requirements of The University of Mississippi will be advised by the student advisor at International Student and Scholar Services.
 If you are eligible to file for ITIN it takes four to six weeks to receive an ITIN decision.

-Staff at the Office of International Programs are neither qualified nor permitted to give individual tax advice.
+Staff at International Student and Scholar Services are neither qualified nor permitted to give individual tax advice.
 Tax information is available only at tax workshops scheduled during the academic year.